FlashyReese/fabric-mod-manager/ROADMAP.md

 - [ ] Mod Repository API (5%)
     - [x] Schematics (75%)
     - [ ] Query via GraphQL (no promises)

+- [x] Mod Repository Local API (10%) meant for [Fabric Mod Repository](https://github.com/FlashyReese/fabric-mod-repository)

 #### Database
 This will be most likely split into 2.
-Using `GitHub` as repository which will make the application memory intensive.
-Using `MongoDB` as an actual database and query using the API.
+Using `GitHub` as repository which will make the application memory intensive. ~~Using `MongoDB` as an actual database and query using the API.
 How do I plan to populate these?
-Well no idea.
+Well no idea.~~
-- [ ] Mod Repository (0%)
+- [X] Mod Repository using [Fabric Mod Repository](https://github.com/FlashyReese/fabric-mod-repository)